 How it works in simple words

 PGP works by creating a key pair – public and private.
 Public key is shared among the senders and used to encrypt messages/files.
 Private key is used to decrypt emails and files encrypted with the public key.
 For example, Mike wants to receive an encrypted email from Joe.
-For this, Mike create a key pair and share his public key with Joe.
-Then Joe create a message, encrypt it with Mike’s public key and send it.
-Mike receives an encrypted message and decrypt it with his private key.
+For this, Mike creates a key pair and shares his public key with Joe.
+Then Joe creates a message, encrypt it with Mike’s public key and sends it.
+Mike receives an encrypted message and decrypts it with his private key.